evalarumbe/picoGym/README.md

 # Capture the Flag

-Using CTF challenges from [picoCTF](https://play.picoctf.org/) as an excuse to get practice with Node and Jest.
+Using CTF challenges from [picoCTF Gym](https://play.picoctf.org/) as an excuse to get practice with Node and Jest.

 This repo refers to the challenges by their original name, (i.e. the only naming convention is "there is no convention").